 A Venom script had been in existence ever since the character appeared in Spider-Man 3 ten years earlier.
 Though Columbia were willing to work with Marvel Studios on Spider-Man, they still hoped to launch their own film series based on other related characters that they had the rights to, choosing Venom to be the first in a standalone series that would feature characters from the Spider-Man stories, but not Spider-Man himself due to their contract with Marvel Studios.
-A sequel, Venom: Let There Be Carnage, was in post-production and delayed by 2020's COVID-19 virus outbreak.
+A sequel, Venom: Let There Be Carnage, was delayed by 2020's COVID-19 virus outbreak.

 Captain Marvel (2019)

 Vers is a member of the Kree Empire's elite Starforce squad, having been trained by Starforce commander Yon-Rogg.
 She only remembers the last six years, but has incredible powers.
 On a mission against the Kree's enemies the Skrulls, who are able to shapeshift, Vers is captured and her forgotten memories are probed, particularly those regarding Dr Wendy Lawson who was the designer of joint NASA-USAAF Project Pegasus.
 After escaping and landing on Earth, Vers believes that the Skrulls are planning to assassinate Lawson and steal her work.